NORKA

 Ernst and Anna Margaretha Gerlach

-Johann Ernst Gerlach and his wife Anna Margaretha Heeg married on February 10, 1752 in Meerholz.
-The baptisms of six children are recorded in the Meerholz records: Johann George, born March 21, 1753, Georg Philipp, born May 5, 1755, an unnamed daughter born February 4, 1758, Anna Catharina, born April 20, 1759, Anna Elisabeth, born April 10, 1762 (died October 16, 1764), and Ernst Heinrich, born June 4, 1765.
+Johann Ernst Gerlach and his wife Anna Margaretha Heeg were married on February 10, 1752, in Meerholz.
+His birth and baptism records have not been found at the time of writing this article.
+She is the daughter of Georg Heinrich Heeg and Christina Seltzer.
+The baptisms of five children are recorded in the Meerholz records: Johann George, born March 21, 1753, Georg Philipp, born May 5, 1755, an unnamed daughter born February 4, 1758, Anna Catharina, born April 20, 1759, Anna Elisabeth, born April 10, 1762 (died October 16, 1764), and Ernst Heinrich, born June 4, 1765 (he died before the family arrived in Russia).

 Sources